jphong125/stellaapic/Writerside/topics/free/create.md

 {
     "error": {
         "code": "G.99",
-        "message": "System error, should be retried, in case of constant occurrences should be reported to Lucky Monaco."
+        "message": "System error, should be retried, in case of constant occurrences should be reported to Kyren."
     }
 }
 ```